wasp-lang/wasp/web/docs/auth/migrate-from-11.md

 You can follow these steps to migrate to the new auth system:

-1. Upgrade Wasp to the latest 0.12 version.
+1. Upgrade Wasp to the latest 0.12.X version.

-These instructions are for migrating the auth from Wasp `0.11.X` to Wasp `0.12.X`, which means that they work for example for both `0.12.0` and `0.12.5` versions.
-We suggest that you install the latest 0.12 version of Wasp.
+These instructions are for migrating the auth from Wasp `0.11.X` to Wasp `0.12.X`, meaning they will work for all minor releases fitting that pattern (e.g., the guide applies to both `0.12.0` and `0.12.5`).
+We suggest you install the latest 0.12 version of Wasp.
 Find the available Wasp versions in the [Releases](https://github.com/wasp-lang/wasp/releases) section of our GitHub repo.

-Then you can install that version with:
+You can then install the desired version with:

 ```bash
 curl -sSL https://get.wasp-lang.dev/installer.sh | sh -s -- -v 0.12.0